SayantanBanerjee16/ToDoApp/README.md

 To Do List:-

-This simple Android App allows the user to store To Do's at a specific day and time and notification is shown to the user at that particualar date.
+This Android App allows the user to store To Do's at a specific day and time and notification is shown to the user at that particular date.

+Concept Used - SQLite Database, Notification Manager, Alarm Receiver

 This app use SQLite Database for storing data.
 It also allows users to set or disable notification for a particular ToDo.